Changing Strategies for Shifting Consumer Demands

 Multiple Roadway Realignment Layouts & Streetscape Options Offered to Create a Sense of Place

 With the project goals established, numerous roadway alternatives were developed to separate US 67 into two, independent roads.
 For Grant Street, which is proposed to maintain the US 67 designation, three options were created for realignment.
 Each option looked to maximize existing right-of-way and create a safe corridor where access control was defined through the use of medians.
-These options also took into consideration the existence of dilapidated buildings and older infrastructure in the corridor area that were slated for potential redevelopment.
+These options also took into consideration the existence of dilapidated buildings and older infrastructure in the corridor area that was slated for potential redevelopment.

 The State Street options looked at reconfiguring both ends of the corridor where they connect with Grant Street.
 The goal of these changes was to support siphoning local traffic from Grant Street in order to better facilitate pedestrian and vehicle mobility in the downtown business district.
-Different intersection treatments, including mini-roundabouts and stop-controlled intersections were evaluated for the State Street corridor.
+Different intersection treatments, including mini-roundabouts and stop-controlled intersections, were evaluated for the State Street corridor.
 Three-lane and two-lane options with on-street parking and multi-modal accommodations were also considered for the corridor.
 Several alternatives were developed to delineate the five separate land-use districts throughout the entire downtown area.

 Gateway and streetscape enhancements for both roadways were incorporated into the concept designs.
 These included unique signage or architectural features to mark the transition to the newly created downtown corridor.
 Other treatment options included seating and benches, as well as decorative lighting and bicycle racks.
 The parking study indicated an additional need for on-street and off-street parking.
 This finding led to a redevelopment concept for future revitalization efforts.